demisto/content/Packs/EWS/Integrations/EwsExtension/EwsExtension_description.md

 Supported authentication methods:

-- Basic authentication - Fill in the UPN and password.
+- Basic authentication - Fill in the Email and password.
 - OAuth2.0 (For MFA enabled accounts) -
     1. Enter a value for the UPN parameter in the integration configuration.
     2. Run the ***ews-auth-start*** command and follow the instructions.